-A long favourite of mine and this specific recipe is definitely inspired by the TV series “Ted Lasso,”.
-Shortbread holds significance as a symbol of kindness and friendship and I’m all for food bringing people together!
-Shortbread is as simple as it is delicious.
+Shortbread is a long favourite of mine and this specific recipe is inspired by the TV series “Ted Lasso,”.
+It holds significance as a symbol of kindness and friendship and I’m all for food bringing people together!
+This shortbread is as simple as it is delicious.

 I like to eat this shortbread with tea or coffee as a simple and delicious treat.
 Eat on its own or use it as a base for other desserts, such as cheesecakes, lemon meringue or tarts.
 Some variations of shortbread include adding flavourings such as citrus zest, chocolate chips, or dried fruit to the dough.

 - Buttery, subtly sweet taste with a rich flavour.

 - No mixer!
 Use my grater trick for extra flaky texture!

 - Simple to make, suitable for novice and experienced bakers.
 The recipe requires minimal effort, with a straightforward process.